guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 ### 1. Data Preprocessing
 We first processed the raw audio data by removing silence, removing background noise using LPF and HPF withing a certain threshold to get rid of very lowe freq and very high pitched noises fer the audio files so that we can use them for the diarization process.
+This was done using the script in file `silence_removal_parallel.py` To make the process faster I parallelzied the processing of multiple files based on the CPU cores availaible on the system.
+Detailes instructions are there in the `readme.md` and `top comment` of the script.

-Sample of Raw Audio Before and after silence & noise removal
+Sample of Raw Audio Before and after silence & noise removal :

 <img src="https://github.com/user-attachments/assets/c72f9fdc-13fb-478d-9c6d-bf3d8472a8d9" alt="image" width="500"/>